italomatos/italomatos/README.md

 - Titanium Appcelerator, JQuery
 - Adobe Flex
 - Kafka, Docker, AWS (EC2, SES, S3, EBS), Kubernetes
+- Heroku, Digital Ocean, and Dokku

 Kind of application that I built from zero: Desktop, Mobile, TV and Web applications;

 Monolithic and microservices architectures

-I'm some devops habilities, like a, start a new server on Digital Ocean, e install every thing that I need (database, server application, setup security)
+I have some devops skills, like start a new server on Digital Ocean, e install every thing that I need (database, server application, setup security)

 positions I've held in companies I've worked for: